fnareoh/Big_XBWT/README.md

   - the number of occurrences of each word in lexicographic order.
 We assume the number of occurrences of each word is at most 2^32-1
   - size: 4d bytes (32 bit ints)
 - `file.extended_input`
-  - This is an optional file that can be obtained with `newscan_extended.x` which outputs the extended reads and there starting position in the reference.
+  - This is an optional file that can be obtained with `scan_extended.x` which outputs the extended reads and there starting position in the reference.
 The extended read do not contain the first `w` characters (the trigering substring) that overlaps with the reference.
 This is mostly for debugging purposes.
 - `file.ilist` (inverted list occurrence)
   - For each dictionary word in lexicographic order, the list of BWT positions where that word appears (ie i \in ilist(w) <=> BWT[i]=w).
 There is also an entry for the empty word which is not in the dictionary but is assumed to be the smallest word.
   - size: 4p+4